kevinhu/neural-automata/notebooks/2_metamorphosis.md

     # high-loss outputs are re-tasked with
     # mapping the seed to the first image,

-    # low-loss outputs are tasked with mapping
+    # low-loss outputs are tasked with mapping the
-    # mapping to the other image
+    # output to the other image
     pool_target_ids[pool_indices[max_loss_indices]] = 0
     pool_target_ids[pool_indices[min_loss_indices]] = 1 - \
         pool_target_ids[pool_indices[min_loss_indices]]